studiointeract/tracker-component/README.md

 ## Subscriptions

-With subscription management built in, your component will unsubscribe to the data you needed when destroyed, compared to known methods (ReactMeteorData, createContainer, TrackerReact and react-komposer) you will need to manage this yourself and potentially overload the client with data from multiple subscriptions that was never stopped when the user is moving around your application.
+With subscription management built in, your component will unsubscribe to the data you needed for the component when it is unmounted/destroyed, compared to known methods (ReactMeteorData, createContainer, TrackerReact and react-komposer) you will need to manage this yourself and potentially overload the client with data from multiple subscriptions that was never stopped, when the user is moving around your application.